-Meet with the SLDT team at the previously designated location after which you will be taken on a 15 minute boat ride to the island.
+Meet our team at the previously designated location after which you will be taken on a 15 minute boat ride to the island.

 Begin an amazing underwater tour of Sri Lanka’s most beautiful corals and fish.
 Enjoy a two-hour snorkelling expedition on the island’s reef and explore its splendour.